The thunder is rumbling this morning and I’ve received quite a few questions over the last week about The Rainy Season. So here is some information…

 It has many names – the low season, the off season, hurricane season but around here on Ambergris Caye, it’s generally called the rainy season.
-August, September, October, often into November, like in much of the Caribbean, the weather and the sea are warmer, the air more humid and there is always a chance of rain.
+August, September, October, often into November, like in much of the Caribbean, the weather and the sea are warmer, the air more humid and there is often a chance of rain.

 It’s the tropics…even the most gorgeous sunny morning can lead to dark storm clouds rolling by at mid-day, heavy rain that blows sideways for 20 mins and then back to bright sun.